HerzogElias/DSO-Portfolio/docs/projects/conduit-deployment.md

       DJANGO_PW
       DJANGO_EMAIL
       DJANGO_USER
 ```
-Example Secret Keys are from our Environment Files.
+Example secret keys are from our environment files.
 ### Description Fullstack Project
-This is a Fullstack Web Application with Github Submodules.
+This is a fullstack web application with Github submodules.
-Here you can see, the Root Github Repository.
+Here you can see the root Github repository.

-To Change to Frontend or Backend use the Links:
+To change to frontend or backend use the links:
 - <a href="https://github.com/HerzogElias/conduit-frontend/">Frontend</a>
 - <a href="https://github.com/HerzogElias/conduit-backend/">Backend</a>
 ### Stop Docker Container
-To Stop the Container use the following Command:
+To stop the container use the following command:
 ```bash
 docker compose down
 ```
 ### Delete Docker Container
-To Deleate the Docker Container inklusive all Networks and Volumes use the following Command:
+To delete the Docker container including all networks and volumes use the following command:
 ```bash
 docker compose down -v
 ```